 \section{Implementation details}

 We next describe the main implementation details.
 The code will be made publicly available.

 The clipping factor for the learnt gradient is to $18\%$ of the vertical size of the scan, which we normalize between $-0.75$ and $0.75$.
 In our experiments, $H=W=256$, $f$ is a stacked hourglass network~\cite{newell2016stacked} trained from scratch with 4 stacks and batch normalization replaced with group normalization~\cite{wu2018group}.
 The feature embeddings have size $128\times128$ with 256 channels each.
 Therefore, query points have a feature size of $F = 256\times{4} = 1024$.
 The MLP $f$ is formed by 3 fully connected layers with Weight Normalization~\cite{salimans2016weight}, and deeper architectures or positional encoding did not help to improve performance.
 We attribute this to the fact that the MLP is already obtaining very rich representations from feature maps.
+For images, we assume a weak-perspective projection although our approach is compatible with perspective cameras.

 The networks are trained end-to-end with batch size $4$, learning rate 0.001 during 500 epochs, and then with linear learning rate decay during 500 epochs more.
 We use Adam Optimizer~\cite{adam} with $\beta_1=0.9$ $\beta_2=0.999$.
 When considering point-clouds as input we train an IF-Net backbone\cite{ifnet} from scratch with the same training conditions and number of iterations.

 Implementation-wise $f$ has an output dimension of $N=6890$.
 When estimating an SMPL shape, we input a surface of $6890\times3$ and obtain a prediction tensor with shape $6890\times6890\times3$, from which we sample the diagonal to obtain per-vertex displacements ($6890\times3$) and move each vertex in the correct direction.
 For the task of registration of the MANO model~\cite{mano}, we instead predict 778 vertices.